matitalatina/box/docs/doc/web_socket_notifications.md

 - `box.ui_notification(topic text, users text[], payload json)` send the notification only to the users in the users array

 ## Notification in UI
-A notification channel is automatically set up, in order to send messages from the db to the ui use the provided `box.ui_notification` or `box.ui_notification_forall` fucntion in postgres.
+A notification channel is automatically set up, in order to send messages from the db to the ui use the provided `box.ui_notification` or `box.ui_notification_forall` function in postgres.

 Example: